tomogwen/tomogwen.github.io/_pages/about.md

 Before starting my PhD, I earned a Mathematics MSci from the [University of Birmingham](https://www.birmingham.ac.uk/).
 My masters project, [The Persistent Homology of Complexes from Point Data Sets](https://tomogwen.github.io/files/Persistent_Homology.pdf), studied the algebraic topology underpinning topological data analysis.

 My [CV](https://tomogwen.github.io/cv/) details my work experience, which includes developing an end-to-end data science pipeline for an automotive start-up; leading a team of edtech developers implementing automated mathematical assessments; and spending a summer as a cyber security intern in the public sector.

+## News

+* Two papers accepted to the NeurIPS 2020 TDA and Beyond workshop!